christianaao/practice/README.md

 Commit notes - allows you to add notes about the changes you made to your latest commit Hisorty - similar to a timeline, a list of every time you commited a change to the Repo Commit hash -
-Branch - allows you to branch off the master (main) commit timeline - allows for experimental commits that doesnt have to be added to the main repo
+Branch - allows you to branch off the main commit timeline - allows for experimental commits that doesnt have to be added to the main repo